 Keep in mind that if you need financing, the bank will require a bigger down payment on a used RV or if you are purchasing from a private owner you may have to have that cash available.

-If you want a new RV, you will be paying more, but it can be a good option if you don’t have the time (or don’t want to spend the time on a fixer upper) or if you don’t have the cash available for a big down payment or purchase.
+If you want a new RV, you will be paying more, but it can be a good option if you don’t have the time (or don’t want to spend the time on a fixer-upper) or if you don’t have the cash available for a big down payment or purchase.

-The biggest advantage you can have in buying new, is to be prepared and to know as much as you can before you go into the dealership.
+The biggest advantage you can have in buying new is to be prepared and to know as much as you can before you go into the dealership.

 If this isn’t your first RV, this process will be a bit easier for you.

-RV on the Cheap Step 2 – Save on RV Parks & Campgrounds
+How to Save on RV Parks & Campgrounds

 Here are the highlights: